 We offer school staff a comprehensive set of resources, including training and consultation services to enhance their ability to identify, support, and address the mental health needs of students within the school environment.

-Boston Public Schools (BPS), collaborating with UMass Boston, Boston University, and local community partners, is initiating "Project PROVIDE."
+Boston Public Schools (BPS), in collaboration with UMass Boston, Boston University, and local community partners, has created "Project PROVIDE."
 Project PROVIDE is designed to increase the number, quality, and racial and linguistic diversity of school psychology, social work, and school counseling interns in BPS.
 In addition, Project PROVIDE is designed to enhance the quality of training and support for interns, supervisors, and staff.

 Behavioral Health Services